Total Hip Replacement SurgerySkip to the navigation

 You may donate your own blood to use during surgery if needed.
 This is called autologous blood donation.
 If you choose to do this, start the donation several weeks before the surgery so that you have time to donate enough blood and rebuild your blood volume before surgery.

-If you need more than one joint replacement surgery, such as a knee and a hip, talk to your doctor about guidelines that may help you and your doctor decide in which order to do the surgeries.
+If you need more than one joint replacement surgery, such as a knee and a hip, talk to your doctor.
+There are guidelines that may help you and your doctor decide which surgery to do first.

 Other Works Consulted

-- American Academy of Orthopaedic Surgeons (2009).
+- American Academy of Orthopaedic Surgeons (2014).
 Activities after hip replacement.
-Available online: http://orthoinfo.aaos.org/topic.cfm?topic=a00356.
+American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00356.
+Accessed September 19, 2016.